marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

 ## Credits

-This bundle has been developed by [designpark](https://www.designpark.de) and has been forked by [ElectricBrands](https://www.electricbrands.de)
+This bundle has been developed by [designpark](https://www.designpark.de) and has was forked by [ElectricBrands](https://www.electricbrands.de)

 ## License